MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ## Adding the Blob storage library to the application

-We need to install the Blob storage library Nuget Package.
+We need to install the Blob storage library NuGet Package.

 To do so;